Is Barbenheimer really to blame? Covid experts on reasons behind jump in cases

 Eris descends from the Omicron variant.
 It was classified as a variant in the UK on 31 July.

-According to the UKHSA, EG.5.1 was first raised as a signal in monitoring on 3 July 2023 due to increased reports internationally, particularly in Asia.
+According to the UKHSA, the alarm about EG.5.1 was first raised in monitoring on 3 July 2023 due to increased reports internationally, particularly in Asia.

 In the week beginning 10 July 2023, 11.8 per cent of UK sequences had been classified as EG.5.1 (data as of 27 July 2023).